Orange-OpenSource/Cool-Chic/README.md

 ### Current & future features

+- Coding performance
+  - ✅ On par with VVC for image coding
+  - ❌ Upcoming improved Cool-chic video
 - I/O format
-  - ✅ RGB, yuv420 8-bit and 10-bit
+  - ✅ PPM for 8-bit RGB images, yuv420 8-bit and 10-bit
+  - ❌ yuv444
-  - ❌ yuv444 8-bit and 10-bit
+  - ❌ Additional output precisions (12, 14 and 16-bit)
+  - ❌ Output PNG instead of PPM for the decoded images
 - Decoder
   - ✅ Fast C implementation
   - ✅ Integer computation for the ARM
-  - ❌ Complete integerization
+  - ✅ Complete integerization
-  - ❌ Decrease memory footprint & faster decoding
+  - ✅ Decrease memory footprint & faster decoding
-- Coding performance
-  - ✅ On par with VVC for image coding
-  - ❌ Upcoming improved Cool-chic video

-### Latest release: __Cool-chic 3.2: Go fast boiii__ 🔥 🏎️
+### Latest release: 🚀 __Cool-chic 3.3: An even faster decoder!__ 🚀

-- **Fast CPU-only decoder** as proposed in [_Overfitted image coding at reduced complexity_, Blard et al.](https://arxiv.org/abs/2403.11651)
+- Make the **CPU-only decoder** even faster.
-    - Decode a 512x768 image in **100 ms**
+    - Decode a 720p image in **100 ms**, **2x faster** than Cool-chic 3.2
-    - C API for **binary arithmetic coding**
-- Encoding time **reduced by 35%**
-- Rate **reduction of 5%** compared to Cool-chic 3.1
+    - Full **integerization** of the decoder for replicability
+    - Reduce decoder **memory footprint**
+    - **Optimized** implementation of 3x3 convolutions & fusion of successive 1x1 convolutions

 Check-out the [release history](https://github.com/Orange-OpenSource/Cool-Chic/releases) to see previous versions of Cool-chic.

 # Setup